Peter R. Orszag: Office of Management and Budget (2008-2011)

-Citigroup
+Citigroup (2011-2016)

+After leaving the Obama administration, Orszag took a job with Citigroup in 2011.
+A 2011 article in New York Magazine suggested Citi's hiring of Orszag "signaled that Citi would be invested in the intellectual marketplace," and that "just about anyone will take the call of a former White House budget director."
 Orszag held two jobs at Citigroup: Vice Chairman of Corporate and Investment Banking and Chairman of the Financial Strategy and Solutions Group.
-He joined Citigroup in 2011.
-According to New York Magazine, "for an ambitious economist like Peter Orszag, going to work for Citigroup represented a choice.
+According to New York Magazine in 2011, "for an ambitious economist like Peter Orszag, going to work for Citigroup represented a choice.
 As a young staffer working in the Clinton White House, he saw laid before him two different paths: Stiglitzism and Rubinism.
 There were both intellectual and career-arc components to these.
 While both are liberal Democrats, Rubin was the consummate insider, whose philosophy was that the free markets, balanced budgets, and limited regulation would create a rising tide that would lift all boats (or at least make Wall Street not complain too much about Clinton's social programs).
 Stiglitz, the public intellectual, is as concerned with the boats as with the tide.
 Orszag certainly had a lot in common with Stiglitz's academic mien, having grown up in an intensely intellectual family in Lexington, Massachusetts, outside Boston.
 His father was the celebrated Yale math professor Steven Orszag.
 But Orszag possessed an ambition that would take him beyond the ivory tower.
 He ultimately chose Rubinism.
 It makes perfect sense that Orszag would have been drawn toward Rubin.
 It must have been incredibly seductive seeing this world, watching the Rubin wing of the Democratic Party move so easily from government to Wall Street boardrooms to the table with Charlie Rose."
+While remaining Citigroup's Vice Chair of Corporate and Investment Banking as well as Chairman of Citigroup's Financial Strategy and Solutions Group, in 2015, he rejoined the Brookings Institution as a non-resident senior fellow of the Economic Studies program.